Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 And for the obstinate, well…might made right, as Tilly was not at all happy to admit.
 With the ten’gewek in particular that mattered, so when a hoss like Vemik or a demigod like Yan said something, grumbles never became more than that.

-“Doctor Briggs?”
+"Doctor Briggs?"

 She glanced up, saw the look on the junior archivist’s face, and excused herself, leaving the three holy women to coo over the obstetrics book while she slipped away.
-“What’s up?”
+"What’s up?"

-“There’s been an attack on the MBG headquarters in Oklahoma.
-Today’s shipment was supposed to pass through there…”
+"There’s been an attack on the MBG headquarters in Oklahoma.
+Today’s shipment was supposed to pass through there…"

 Tilly grimaced.
 Moses Byron Group was turning out to be one of their bigger partners in this endeavor, outside of national libraries and repositories.
 They were the ones who could meet with and persuade private collectors, after all, and the library wasn’t *only* collecting books, either…

-“How bad?”
+"How bad?"

-“I heard twenty people were killed…”
+"I heard twenty people were killed…"

-*“Shit,”* Tilly swore, quietly.
-“Alright, I think I won those three over, I’ll…cut the tour as short as I politely can.”
+*"Shit,"* Tilly swore, quietly.
+"Alright, I think I won those three over, I’ll…cut the tour as short as I politely can."

 The ten’gewek sensed something was wrong but politely continued with the tour.
 Schuster had a moment to spare, and that was good: he was another like Professor as far as the musclemonkies were concerned, and *nobody* had anything bad to say about professor Hurt.